devSchacht/essential-image-optimization/app/partials/book.md

 ## Optimising JPEG Encoders

 Modern JPEG encoders attempt to produce smaller, higher fidelity JPEG files while maintaining compatibility with existing browsers and image processing apps.
 They avoid the need to introduce new image formats or changes in the ecosystem in order for compression gains to be possible.
-Two such options are MozJPEG and Guetzli.
+Two such encoders are MozJPEG and Guetzli.

 ***tl;dr Which optimising JPEG Encoder should you use?***

 * General web assets: MozJPEG
 * Quality is your key concern and you don't mind long encode times: use Guetzli
-* If you need configurability: JPEGRecompress (which uses MozJPEG under the hood)
+* If you need configurability:

-There's also:
+ * [JPEGRecompress](https://github.com/danielgtaylor/jpeg-archive) (which uses MozJPEG under the hood)
  * [JPEGMini](http://www.jpegmini.com/).
 It's similar to Guetzli - chooses best quality automatically.
 It's not as technically sophisticated as Guetzli, but it's faster, and aims at quality range more suitable for the web.
  * [ImageOptim API](https://imageoptim.com/api) (with free online interface here: https://imageoptim.com/online) - it's unique in its handling of color.
 You can choose color quality separately from overall quality.
 It automatically chooses chroma subsampling level to preserve high-res colors in screenshots, but avoid waste bytes on smooth colors in natural photos.

 ### What is MozJPEG?

 Mozilla offers a modernized JPEG encoder in the form of [MozJPEG](https://github.com/mozilla/mozjpeg).
 It [claims](https://research.mozilla.org/2014/03/05/introducing-the-mozjpeg-project/) to shave up to 10% off JPEG files.
 Files compressed with MozJPEG work cross-browser and some of its features include progressive scan optimization, [trellis quantization](https://en.wikipedia.org/wiki/Trellis_quantization) (discarding details that compress the least) and a few decent [quantization table presets](https://calendar.perfplanet.com/2014/mozjpeg-3-0/) that help create smoother High-DPI images (although this is possible with ImageMagick if you're willing to wade through XML configs).

-MozJPEG is supported in both [ImageOptim](https://github.com/ImageOptim/ImageOptim/issues/45) and there's a configurable [imagemin plugin](https://github.com/imagemin/imagemin-mozjpeg) for it I've found relatively reliable.
-Here's a sample of how I use it with Gulp:
+MozJPEG is supported in both [ImageOptim](https://github.com/ImageOptim/ImageOptim/issues/45) and there's a relatively reliable configurable [imagemin plugin](https://github.com/imagemin/imagemin-mozjpeg) for it.
+Here's a sample implementation with Gulp:

 ```js
 const gulp = require('gulp');